What is school refusal?

 When you’re talking to your child

-Showing your child that you understand is an important starting point.
-For example, you could say things like, ‘I can see you’re worried about going to school.
-I know it’s hard, but you need to go.
+- Show your child that you understand.
+For example, you could say, ‘I can see you’re worried about going to school.
+I know it’s hard, but it’s good for you to go.
 Your teacher and I will help you’.

 - Show that you believe your child can go to school by saying positive and encouraging things.
 For example, ‘You’re showing how brave you are by going to school’.
 This will build your child’s self-confidence.

 - Stay calm.
-If your child sees or senses that you’re worried, stressed or frustrated, it can make your child’s anxiety worse.
-And by staying calm, you model a positive way of handling the situation.
+If your child sees that you’re worried, stressed or frustrated, it can make your child’s anxiety worse.

-- Plan for a calm start to the day by establishing morning and evening routines.
-You can do this by organising uniforms, lunches and school bags the night before and getting your child to have a shower or bath in the evening.
+- Plan for a calm start to the day by having morning and evening routines.
+For example, get uniforms, lunches and school bags ready the night before, get your child to have a shower or bath in the evening, and get your child to bed at a regular time.

 - Make your home ‘boring’ during school hours so that you don’t accidentally reward your child for not going to school.
-This means little or no TV, video games, leisure activities, internet use and other fun stuff.
+This means little or no TV or video games and so on.
+You could think about not letting your child use their phone during school hours.

 Getting to school

-- Get someone else to drop your child at school.
+- Get someone else to drop your child at school, if you can.
 Children often cope better with separation at home rather than at the school gate.

 Families can get professional help to learn about managing school refusal and to sort out the problems behind it.

-If your child is saying he feels sick, make an appointment with your GP to check it out.
+If your child is saying they feel sick, make an appointment with your GP to check it out.

 A psychiatrist or psychologist will usually do an assessment to see whether the school refusal is linked to issues like anxiety or depression.
-It’s often easier for your child to deal with treatment for school refusal if she’s getting help for anxiety or depression.
+Therapies and supports for school refusal will probably work better if your child is also getting help for anxiety or depression.

 Looking after yourself